Agricultural zoning

-Agricultural zoning is a land management tool that refers to local zoning designations made by local jurisdictions that are intended to protect farmland and farming activities from incompatible land uses.
+Agricultural zoning is a United States land management tool that refers to local zoning designations made by United States local jurisdictions that are intended to protect farmland and farming activities from incompatible land uses.
 Agricultural zoning can specify many factors, such as the uses allowed, minimum lot size, the number of nonfarm dwellings allowed, or the size of a buffer separating farm and nonfarm properties.
 Some jurisdictions further subdivide agricultural zones to distinguish industrial farming from uses like rural residence farms and retirement farms on large lots.

 One example of such zoning is the Agricultural Reserve in Montgomery County, Maryland.
 The reserve was established in 1980 to preserve farmland and rural space.
+This unique reserve contains farms that produced farm-to-table products for the local community, lessening the burden of outside pressures of cost of living.

+Exclusive Agricultural Zoning

+Exclusive Agricultural Zoning (EAZ) was adopted at the time to control the mount of non-farm development in agricultural zones and their location.
+EAZ requires approval from the county and township which comes quickly when it is passed by local governments that are primarily dominated by farmers.
+In 1989, EAZ covered 6.3 million acres of land in portions of 43 states in agricultural and densely populated areas.
+Conflict between dwellings and farm uses is minimized through EAZ, but the regulations upheld by EAZ makes nonfarm uses more restrictive and validity of uses depend on public purpose.

+While EAZ is strict with their non-farm uses, non-EAZ becomes an alternative method as it doesn't prohibit non-farm use but it discourages non-farm activities instead.
+Non-EAZ allows for the use of dwellings to be run by non-agricultural teams, but limits the number of dwellings created.
+The requirement for non-EAZ to a have a large amount of lot sizes allow for confirm landowners to build dwellings within these zones.
+The non-farm dwellings in these zones must meet the specified criteria established by the local government that is compatible with the local agricultural uses within the zone.